-1 Looked after children: A

-'looked after child' or a child who

-was previously looked after but

-immediately after being looked

-after became subject to an

-adoption, child arrangements,

-or special guardianship order

-including those who appear to the

-admission authority to have been

-in state care outside of England

-and ceased to be in state care

-as a result of being adopted.

-A looked after child is a child

-who is (a) in the care of a local

-authority, or (b) being provided

-with accommodation by a local authority in the exercise of their social services functions.
+1 Looked after children: A 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order including those who appear to the admission authority to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions.
 An adoption order is an order under the Adoption Act 1976 and children who were adopted under the Adoption and Children Act 2002.
-A 'child arrangements order' is an order settling the arrangements to be made as to the person with whom the child is to live under Section 8 of the Children Act 1989 as amended by Section 14 of the Children and Families Act 2014, Section 14A of the Children Act 1989 defines a 'special guardianship order' as an order appointing one or more individuals to be a child's special guardian(s).
+A 'child arrangements order' is an order settling the arrangements to be made as to the person with whom the child is to live under Section 8 of the Children Act 1989 as amended by Section 14 of the Children and Families Act 2014.
+Section 14A of the Children Act 1989 defines a 'special guardianship order' as an order appointing one or more individuals to be a child's special quardian(s).

-- 2 Siblings: applicants with another child from the same family already at the school.
+child from the same family already at the school.
 "Sibling" is defined as a full, half or step brother or sister living at the same home address.
 It also includes an adopted or fostered child living at the same home address and dependent on the same primary carer.
 In all cases the sibling must still be on the roll of the school at the time of admission.
 "Home address" is the address at which the pupil should live permanently and full time as the principal residence.
 It does not include short term rental or lease.

-- 3 Medical and/or social reasons: in exceptional cases

-the Governing Body may

-admit children because they

-have professionally supported